 These arrangements are based on government regulations and guidance from Friends House.
 Much of this advice will be common sense but we need to state it.

 At first, things will be very simple.
 There will be one Meeting for Worship at 10.30 on a Sunday.
-There won’t yet be a session for Children and Young People.
-Nor, initially, will there be Experiment with Light or Meeting for Reflection.
-Online meeting will continue in parallel at 10.30.

 Covid 19 Safety Co-ordinator